dkazmer/DomCatcher/README.md

 This plugin is designed to make use of [MutationObserver](https://developer.mozilla.org/en/docs/Web/API/MutationObserver) and to make it much easier for developers to "react to changes in a DOM."
 This eliminates the need to use performance-hindering looping timeouts or intervals!

-It's a simple function that accepts 3 parameters: a CSS selector (string - what you're observing), an node (element - where you're observing it), and a callback function.
+It's a simple function that accepts 3 parameters: a CSS selector (string - what you're observing), a node (element - where you're observing it), and a callback function.
 The callback will return 2 arguments: each of them an array of elements that match your critera.

 It incorporates the use of `Element.matches()` and `Element.querySelectorAll()`, both native to Javascript.
 This plugin is standalone and requires no dependency.